Te Paepae o Aotea (school)

-Hāwera High School was a secondary school in the New Zealand town of Hāwera, which operated from 1901 until 2022.
+Te Paepae o Aotea is secondary school in the New Zealand town of Hāwera.
+The school opened in 2023 following the merger of Hāwera High School, which operated from 1901 until 2022, and Hāwera Intermediate.
+A coeducational state school, Te Paepae o Aotea caters to students in years 7 to 13.

 History

 The school's history began as a primary school in 1875, which was reformed as a district high school in 1901.
 In 1919, the school was again changed, this time as a technical school, with an opening roll of 180 students.
 The school moved from its original site in Princes Street to a new base in Camberwell Road two years later.
 The school had a roll of around 400 by the outbreak of World War II.
 The roll continued to grow in the post-war years, reaching a peak of over 1000 in the early 1970s.
-The current roll sits between 720 and 750 students.